markusritschel/cookiecutter-pysci-project/README.md

 ***

-## Cookiecutter as your productivity booster
+## Copier as your productivity booster

-By running *cookiecutter* with this repository, a new directory will be created with a pre-defined structure and some default files, making you all set to start a new Python project.
+By running *copier* with this repository, a new directory will be created with a pre-defined structure and some default files, making you all set to start a new Python project.
 No need to manually create the same files and directory structure over and over again.
 This includes